 - Many bugfixes in document exploration and better error handling.

-New blocks std.Distribution and std.UQ allow to perform an uncertainty quantification study in a pSeven workflow.
+New blocks std.Distribution and std.UQ allow performing an uncertainty quantification study in a pSeven workflow.

 std.Distribution creates probabilistic models to simulate uncertainty of input parameters of the studied model.
 The block supports both parametric and sample-based distributions.